Niklss/Niklss-ml-engineer-coding-challenge/README.md

 ## I. Data Preprocessing Pipeline
 This preprocessing pipeline is made of lxml library for efficient file reading and multiprocessing to clear the data in parallel.
-After preprocessing the output file is stored in parquet format.
+After preprocessing the output file is stored in parquet dataset format.
 This format was chosen mainly because of its read/write efficiency which is highly appreciate with large volumes of data.
 To run the code in local venv simply run this commands
 ```